oluwayemisi1/Oluwayemisi_Projects/README.md

 * Python programming language was used.

 # [PROJECT 3: Milk Quality Prediction: Project Overview.](https://github.com/oluwayemisi1/Milk-Quality-Prediction)
 * This project aims to develop an advanced algorithm that accurately predicts milk quality based on factors such as PH, Temperature, Taste, Odor, Fat, Turbidity, Color and Grade.
-The remaining section provides a comprehensive overview of the project, including objectives, methodology, implementation details, and evaluation results.
 * The data used for this analysis was gotten from Kaggle.
 * Python programming language was used.